-[0013] The various reactions that occur in the aforementioned electrochemical systems are driven by energy.
-The energy comes primarily in two different forms: chemical and electrical.
-There are many other forms of energy that drive chemical transformation, however, including thermal, mechanical, acoustic, and electromagnetic.
+Chemical reactions are driven by energy.
+The energy comes in many different forms including chemical, thermal, mechanical, acoustic, and electromagnetic.
 Various features of each type of energy are thought to contribute in different ways to the driving of chemical reactions.
-Irrespective of the type of energy involved, chemical reactions and transformations are undeniably and inextricably intertwined with the transfer and combination of energy.
-An understanding of energy is, therefore, vital to an understanding of chemical reactions, including electrochemical reactions.
+Irrespective of the type of energy involved, chemical reactions are undeniably and inextricably intertwined with the transfer and combination of energy.
+An understanding of energy is, therefore, vital to an understanding of chemical reactions.

-[0014] A chemical reaction can be controlled and/or directed either by the addition of energy to the reaction medium in the form of thermal, mechanical, acoustic, electrical, magnetic, and/or electromagnetic energy or by means of transferring energy through a physical catalyst.
-These methods are traditionally not that energy efficient and can produce, for example, either unwanted by-products, decomposition of required transients, and/or intermediates and/or activated complexes and/or insufficient quantities of preferred products of a reaction.
+A chemical reaction can be controlled and/or directed either by the addition of energy to the reaction medium in the form of thermal, mechanical, acoustic and/or electromagnetic energy or by means of transferring energy through a physical catalyst.
+These methods are traditionally not that energy efficient and can produce, for example, either unwanted byproducts, decomposition of required transients, and/or intermediates and/or activated complexes and/or insufficient quantities of preferred products of a reaction.

-[0015] It has been generally believed that chemical reactions occur as a result of collisions between reacting molecules.
+It has been generally believed that chemical reactions occur as a result of collisions between reacting molecules.
 In terms of the collision theory of chemical kinetics, it has been expected that the rate of a reaction is directly proportional to the number of the molecular collisions per second:

-rate a number of collisions/sec
+rate α number of collisions/sec

-[0016] This simple relationship has been used to explain the dependence of reaction rates on concentration.
+This simple relationship has been used to explain the dependence of reaction rates on concentration.
 Additionally, with few exceptions, reaction rates have been believed to increase with increasing temperature because of increased collisions.

-[0017] The dependence of the rate constant k of a reaction can be expressed by the following equation, known as the Arrhenius equation:
+The dependence of the rate constant k of a reaction can be expressed by the following equation, known as the Arrhenius equation: